JonasTaulienSolutions/ribac/README.md

 user123.giveRight(createAdministrators);
 ```

-Or you can assign a Right to a group of Users
+Or you can assign a Right to a Group of Users
 ```java
 ribac.giveGroup("Administrators").right("Create Administrators");
 // Or